Alembic Group

 Alembic Group is an Indian conglomerate headquartered in Vadodara.
-It was founded in 1907 and was initially known as Alembic Chemical Works Company Ltd. The company was founded by Prof. T.K.
-Gajjar, Prof. A.S.
-Kotibhasker and B.D.
-Amin.
+It was founded in 1907 and was initially known as Alembic Chemical Works Company Ltd. The company was founded by T. K. Gajjar, A. S. Kotibhaskar and B. D. Amin.
 It is one of the oldest industrial houses in India and has a diversified portfolio of business.
 Their major businesses include, pharmaceuticals, healthcare, engineering, chemicals and glassware production.
 In 2014–2015, the market cap of Alembic Group was ₹9,578 crore while its turnover was ₹2,200 crore.

 History

 Alembic Group initially began with primary focus on production of tinctures, alcohol, vitamins, penicillin, and eventually active pharmaceutical ingredients (API) thus majorly having a brief focus on the pharmaceutical business.
 However, in 2010, the group demerged its pharmaceutical business, thereby making it to be separate entity called Alembic Pharmaceuticals Ltd.

 Subsidiaries

 This section lists the various businesses under Alembic Group.

 Pharmaceutical

 The Alembic Pharmaceuticals Ltd. is a public listed company belonging to the Alembic Group.
 It is involved in manufacture of pharmaceutical substances, pharmaceutical products and intermediates.